j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 As to people following agreements, S3 strongly believes in [self-accountability](https://patterns.sociocracy30.org/principle-accountability.html):
 > Overall accountability for an agreement lies with the people that make them.[^5]

-Finally, there's a S3-pattern explicity about [breaking agreements](https://patterns.sociocracy30.org/breaking-agreements.html).
+Finally, there's a S3-pattern explicitly about [breaking agreements](https://patterns.sociocracy30.org/breaking-agreements.html).
 Sometimes the benefits of breaking an agreement outweigh the cost of waiting to change the agreement.

 # What I like about these patterns